Tasty Recipes for the Home Cook

 • Cooking spray does not always work well.
 I find that a generous coating of softened butter and a dusting of flour works best.

-• Trisha’s recipe instructs removing the cake from the bundt pan after only 10 minutes of cooling.
+• Trisha’s recipe instructs the removal of the cake from the bundt pan after only 10 minutes of cooling.
 However, I find that the cake can be a little delicate to unmold at this point.
 I have better luck waiting about 45 minutes before unmolding.
 You can try it at the 10-minute mark if you like.
 Wait a little longer if it looks like it needs to firm up more.

 Keywords:Cake, Bundt Cake, Coconut Cake, Grandma Yearwood’s Cake